 Boehringer Ingelheim Vetmedica Chooses Managed Services Approach for Sales Budgeting and Sales Compensation Management

-Boehringer Ingelheim Corporation is a top 20 global pharmaceutical company.
-Its U.S. animal health division, Boehringer Ingelheim Vetmedica, Inc., conducts product research and development (R&D) and sales in equine, bovine, swine, and companion animal markets.
-This division sought to streamline its sales budgeting process.
+Boehringer Ingelheim Corporation is a top-20 global pharmaceutical company.
+Its U.S. animal health division, Boehringer Ingelheim Vetmedica, conducts product research and development (R&D) and sales in equine, bovine, swine, and companion-animal markets.

-The annual budget process required computing year-end payroll, a protracted and inefficient process that took weeks to complete.
-The budgeting process took so long that the company’s national sales meeting actually took place before salespeople learned their quotas for the new year, resulting in a lost opportunity to build sales force enthusiasm.
+Prior to engaging with Optymyze, Vetmedica was struggling with an inefficient annual sales budgeting process that required computing year-end payroll, a protracted procedure which took weeks to complete.
+In fact, it was taking so long that the company’s national sales meeting would actually transpire before salespeople learned their quotas for the new year, resulting in lost opportunities to build enthusiasm within the sales force.

-Working through the process revealed a lack of automation in key operations:
+The details of the process revealed a lack of automation in key aspects of sales operations:

-- each species group (equine, bovine, swine, and companion animals) followed a separate work stream, even though salespeople frequently sold products in more than one group
+- Each species group (equine, bovine, swine, and companion animals) followed a separate workstream even though salespeople’s responsibilities were not limited to a single group

-The executive sales team engaged Optymyze in a consultative collaboration to ensure that their incentive compensation plans were aligned to the company’s strategy and that the sales force understood the strategy embodied in those plans.
+Vetmedica’s executive sales team engaged Optymyze in a consultative collaboration with two goals: aligning incentive compensation plans to the company’s strategy; and then ensuring that the sales force understood both that strategy and their role within it.

-Once the incentive compensation plans were rolled out, Optymyze shifted its focus to assessing organizational capabilities — systems, processes, and people — to manage the compensation plans.
-Optymyze identified opportunities for improving the company’s capabilities and developed an enablement strategy to execute the recommendations that surfaced in the assessment.
+Once the new incentive compensation plans had been rolled out, Optymyze shifted to assessing organizational capabilities — systems, processes, and people — to manage them on an ongoing basis.
+Optymyze experts identified opportunities for improving the company’s capabilities and developed an enablement strategy to implement those improvements.

 As the new system implementation moved forward, Boehringer Ingelheim Vetmedica sales executives recognized that they did not have the right internal resources to learn the system or take on the responsibility of managing the process.
 The company decided to leverage Optymyze’s managed services for sales operations, analytics, and change management.

-Optymyze reduced the timeline for year-end payroll from weeks to days, and redesigned the sales budgeting process so that the sales plan could be released in January instead of April, in time for the national sales meeting.
+The benefits of Optymyze made themselves known rapidly, as the timeline for year-end payroll was trimmed from weeks to mere days.
+Additionally, a redesigned sales budgeting process meant that the sales plan could now be released in January (in time for the aforementioned national sales meeting) rather than April.

-- all stakeholders, from finance and sales leadership to the CEO, review and approve payroll for each species group through a new payroll approval workflow
+Meanwhile, all stakeholders – from finance and sales leadership all the way up to the CEO – can review and approve payroll for each species group through a new payroll approval workflow.

-Salespeople can now see their sales expectations and earnings potential through dashboards, sales managers have the information they need to provide better coaching, and executives have analytics to evaluate compensation plan effectiveness, improve sales performance, and measure each plan’s ROI and profitability.
+Now, sales managers have all the information they need to provide better coaching to their reps, while executives enjoy analytics that help them evaluate compensation plan effectiveness, improve sales performance, and measure each plan’s ROI and profitability.